Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * reduced memory needed
 * removed CoreXZ and concentrate on CoreXY.
 Currently intensive CoreXY testing
 * added to set single D paramters
+* started to include screw theory, based on skew matrices, which allows covering force calculations and more endpoint options

-# Configuring a Robot printer
+# Configuring a Robot

 When Duet starts after power on, it needs to know how to behave.
 Reading the file config.g and some associated files, the firmware is set to specific configurations like setup of the steppers, arm lengths, endstops and homing positions, heaters etc. M669 is at the core to define robot kinematics behaviour, accompanied by other settings, which are described in this document.

 The robot kinematics supports different types.
 Roughly, they can be separated into
-* serial robots: the joints and arms are connected in one serial chain, called open chain kinematics.
+* serial robots (also called open chain): the joints and arms are connected in one serial chain.
 Industrial robots (6 rotational axes), CNC 5 axis (3 prismatic, two rotational axes), cartesian (three prismatic axes), serial scara (one prismatic and two rotational axes) and polar (two prismatic and one rotational axes) printers are examples.
 Configuration allows mixing any prismatic and rotational axes, e.g. a cartesian with spheric head (3 prismatic and 3 rotational axes).
 * parallel robots: the joints and arms are completely or partially connected in parallel.
 Often some joints are without an actuator.
 The kinematic is more difficult to calculate and need dedicated formulae, so only defined types are supported.
-Examples are delta, 5 arm parallel scara, stewart/hexapod, 4 axis palletized robot.
+Examples are (3 arm) delta, 5 arm parallel scara, stewart/hexapod, 4 axis palletized robot.
 Delta is not supported in robot kinematics, because RepRapFirmware has dedicated delta support.
 4 axis palletized is supported, stewart is planned, 5 arm parallel scara has dedicated RepRapFirmware support.

+Serial robots are easier to calculate, but parallel robots have higher precision and in case of 4 axis palletized robots higher payloads.

 # M669 configuration
 M669 and its parameters are used to define the robot properties like arm lengths and type of axes.